Vluuks/AndroidPractice/Week5/Lab/README.md

  Since code runs very fast, this often causes issues where the code has already continued running while the request is done yet.
 The callback is a principle that takes care of this issue.
 To implement callbacks into your apps, the interface functionality of the Java language is used.

 ## Table of contents
-- Asynchronous code - part 1
-- Asynchronous code - part 2
+- Asynchronous code
-- Callbacks - part 1
-- Callbacks - part 2
+- Callbacks
 - Interfaces
 - Interface syntax